IMLA’s Aims and Objectives

 The consecutive tenure of any Director/Chair should not exceed 10 years (in total) without a rotation off for two years.

-IMLA ExCo normally meets five times a year (January, March, May, September and November).
-Meetings are normally from 10.30am to 12.30pm (with sandwich lunch to follow).
+IMLA ExCo normally meets five times a year.
+Meetings are normally from 10.30am to 12.30pm.
 A schedule of meeting dates for the coming year is circulated to members at the AGM.

 Annual General Meeting

 IMLA will hold an Annual General Meeting in November each year.
-At the AGM the appointments for Chair and fellow Directors are agreed.
-In addition the meeting will consider the annual accounts, agree the annual subscription, discuss and agree any amendments to the Constitution and appoint the auditors.
+At the AGM the results of the elections for Chair and Directors are announced and confirmed.
+In addition the meeting considers the annual accounts, agrees the annual subscription, and discusses and agrees any amendments to the Constitution.

-The financial year for IMLA shall be from July 1st to June 30th and each Member shall pay a subscription, which is set annually by the Executive Committee in an amount sufficient to meet the objectives of IMLA for the ensuing year.
+The financial year for IMLA runs from July 1st to June 30th.
+Each Member shall pay a subscription, which is set annually by the Executive Committee in an amount sufficient to meet the objectives of IMLA for the ensuing year and approved at the preceding AGM.

-The membership fee (Full and Associate) will be invoiced for in June of each year and is payable on or before 1st July.
-Members and Associates joining part-way through a year will be invoiced for the pro-rata amount.
+The membership fee (Full and Associate) will be invoiced for in June of each year and is payable by 31st July.
+Members and Associates joining part-way through a year will be invoiced for the number of months’ membership held until the renewal date.
 Details of the current fees are on the website.
+Where payment has not been received by 31st July, and the member has not been able to offer a satisfactory explanation as to when it may be expected, that member’s membership may be temporarily suspended until payment is received.

 Revision of the Constitution

-This version was approved at the AGM on 23 November 2017
+This version was approved at the Annual General Meeting on 24th November 2022.